SeraphimSense/angel-sdk/README.md

 Full API reference for Android can be found [here](https://angelsensor.github.io/angel-sdk/).

 Angel Sensor SDK is under active development.
 For more info, please refer to [www.angelsensor.com/develop](http://www.angelsensor.com/develop/).

+# Get involved
+In order to participate in our open development process, you may:
+* open an issue in this repository
+* open a pull request with your changes and improvements